efeslab/igor-ae/README.md

 This repository contains artifacts for our RTAS '21 paper on IGOR, an approach for accelerating BFT SMR by eagerly executing on sensor data on multiple cores.

+The repo contains into the following directories.

+- **data/** - raw timing data logged from our prototype
+- **evaluation/** - scripts for reproducing results in our paper evaluation
+- **paper/** - a copy of the IGOR paper
+- **scripts/** - scripts used for timing analysis and visualization
+- **setup/** - a schematic of the circuit we used for time synchronization in our prototype
+- **software/** - a Core Flight System project with our implementation source code

+We split this README file into two main sections.

-The [first section](#running-igor) of this document describes how to set up the RPi cluster used in our evaluation, as well as how to build and run the IGOR software.
+The [first section](#running-igor) describes how to set up the RPi cluster used in our evaluation, as well as how to build and run the IGOR software.
 This section is intended for researchers seeking to test and extend IGOR in their own environment.

-**For AE Committee:** The [second section](#repeating-results) of this document describes how to repeat the key results from the IGOR paper.
+**For AE Committee:** The [second section](#repeating-results) describes how to repeat the key results from the IGOR paper.
 This section is intended primarily for the artifact evaluation committee.

 ## Running IGOR